peeveen/karaokemanager/README.md

 This utility was created so that it could work with any karaoke player.
 For it to "drive" the player, you need to provide it with a driver.

 Currently, one driver exists, for Winamp, the 90s music player for Windows.
-There are currently no drivers for any Linux apps.
-If you know of a useable Linux karaoke app, I'm all ears.
+There are currently no drivers for any Linux apps, and if you know of a useable Linux karaoke app, I'm all ears.

 Anyway, if you want to use the Winamp driver, you should install it first with `pip install karaokemanagerwinampdriver`.